High throughput Biosensing lab

 In recognition of his exceptional work, Dr. Chen has served as an associate editor for the Journal of Integrated OMICS and as an academic editor for PLoS One.
 His dedication and achievements have earned him accolades, including the title of "Outstanding Research Award," and the esteemed status of "Distinguished Professor" at National Central University.
 He has also been honored with the Academia Sinica Research Award for Junior Research Investigators.

-Today, Professor Chien-Sheng Chen is the director of Taiwan Proteomics Society and a faculty member at College of Medicine at National Cheng Kung University.
+Currently, Professor Chien-Sheng Chen is the president of Taiwan Proteomics Society and a faculty member at College of Medicine at National Cheng Kung University.
 He continues to pursue his pioneering research in the realm of proteome microarrays, contributing significantly to the field.

 Understanding the intricate interactions between microbes and the human body is crucial for unraveling the mechanisms of infectious diseases and developing effective therapeutic strategies.
 Our research endeavors have been primarily focused on elucidating human-microbe interactions, with a particular emphasis on systematic analysis of Escherichia coli proteome interactions.
 By probing the proteome of E. coli, aim to identify key molecular targets and pathways involved in bacterial pathogenesis and host immune response.